ojalaw/suport_MP3/README.md

 ![Image profile page](README-images/profile.png "Optional title")

 **Other Users**
 Users have the ability to navigate to the 'Other users' page to view the other users that have created accounts.
+Users can see other users information such as username, Favourite Team and Favourite Sport.

 ![Image of other users page](README-images/other-users.png "Optional title")